maefahluang-uni/lab-web-jspservlet/README.md

 5. add bmi and built type to the request attributes.
 3. compelte `bmi_result.jsp` to show bmi and built type from the request attributes.

 ## Testing
 You must run test to verify with maven `verify` goal

+## Challenge: Dynamic Web Interface
+In addition to the basic lab, create a nice HTML page with JavaScript that calls the servlet dynamically.
+This will allow the results to be displayed without a full page reload.